DoclerLabs/hexDevelop/README.md

 ### YeomanTemplates
-Run Yeoman generators from within FlashDevelop
+Run Yeoman generators from within FlashDevelop.

 #### Usage
  * Open a project
  * Right click the folder you want to run the generator in
- * Click "Add -> New Yeoman File..."
+ * Open the "Add" menu.
- * Choose a generator (or sub-generator) from the list
+ * You should see your generator in the list.
+If you want a sub-generator, hover over the generator and wait until the list of sub-generators shows up.
  * Answer the questions

 ### ConsolePanel
-Adds a console panel to the FlashDevelop window
+Adds a console panel to the FlashDevelop window.

 #### Features
  * Multiple console tabs